-This is one of the phishing emails that are disguised as legitimate and distributed (sent) with a purpose to trick unsuspecting recipients into providing the requested information - ShareFile login credentials (email address and password).
-Cyber criminals behind this email attempt to steal ShareFile accounts and might use provided information to steal other accounts too.
-It is strongly recommended to ignore this email and not to enter the requested details on a deceptive website.
+This is one of many phishing emails disguised as legitimate messages and distributed to trick unsuspecting recipients into providing the requested information: ShareFile login credentials (email address and password).
+Cyber criminals behind this email attempt to steal ShareFile accounts and might also use the provided information to steal other accounts.

 |Name||ShareFile Attachment Email Scam|

 |Fake Claim||Scammers behind this email claim that they can review some payment details via a provided link.|

 |Disguise||This email is disguised as a message regarding a payment.|

 |Detection Names (mitoteam[.]co)||AegisLab WebGuard (Phishing), BitDefender (Phishing), ESET-NOD32 (Phishing), Sophos AV (Malicious), Full List Of Detections (VirusTotal)|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|